joelwking/ansible-tetration/CONFIGURATION_GUIDE.md

 # CONFIGURATION_GUIDE.md

 ## Network Policy Publisher
-The Tetration Network Policy Publisher uses a Kafka message broker for publishing network policy, which are seralized using Google ProtoBuffers.
+The Tetration Network Policy Publisher uses a Kafka message broker for publishing network policy, which are serialized using Google ProtoBuffers.

 ### Kafka Python